 Where to Find the Best Prices for Plants

-We checked prices for 23 different plants, such as six liriope in one-gallon containers and a creeping phlox in a one-quart container.
+Our undercover shoppers checked prices at each store or chain for 30 different plants, such as a lavender in a six-inch pot and a false cypress in a #3 container.

-For the selection of plants they sell, Home Depot and Lowe’s did very well on price.
-Lowe’s prices averaged 49 percent below the all-store average for comparable items, and Home Depot’s averaged 44 percent below the all-store average.
-Unfortunately, both Home Depot and Lowe’s received well-below-average ratings on “quality of products.”
+For the selection of plants they sell, Home Depot, Lowe’s, and Menards did very well on price.
+Home Depot’s prices averaged 34 percent below the all-store average for comparable items, Lowe’s averaged 27 percent below the all-store average, and Menards’ 24 percent lower.
+Unfortunately, all three of these chains received well-below-average ratings on “quality of products.”